Work for an SME

 - Word of mouth

-Some SMEs are rather unorthodox in their approach to recruitment - if they meet you, like you and see that you are keen, they may be tempted to offer you a position.
+Recruitment in SMEs can be unconventional.
+If they meet you and like you, they may be tempted to offer you a position.

 Find out more